Did you accidentally strand on our website and do you are now curious what volunteers/trainees have the possibility to do here?

 As a volunteer/trainee you are facing challenges, experiences, the possibility to try out different works and certainly a lot of fun.

-Pahkla Camphilli Küla is a small village including about twenty people with disabilities, 23 to 60 years old, five co-workers and, of course, several volunteers living in five houses.
+Pahkla Camphilli Küla is a small village including about twenty people with disabilities, 20 to 63 years old, five co-workers (as well as five additional ones, who come to work here from outside at least twice a week) and, of course, several volunteers living in four of the five living houses.
 Because of the small amount of people it is possible – but also needed – to be in close contact with everyone.

 The so-called villagers in our community are very independent and open-minded so it isn’t too difficult to settle in.
 Every year anew they are happy to welcome interesting people and add them to their long list of acquaintances.